silviamaggi/smd-com/_posts/2020-06-12-responsive-design-at-ten.md

 ---
-title: "Design, Digested 3: Responsive design at 10"
+title: "Responsive design at 10"
 last_modified_at: '2021-09-15 18:40:31'
 featured-post: false
 categories: